History of Our Department

 1847 - 1900

-old city hall 300On the right is another view of the first Town Hall, which was built in 1893 and torn down in 1925.
+Town Hall, pictured below, was built in 1893 and torn down in 1925.
 Town Hall housed the Police and Fire Departments, and also served as an opera hall.

 The first town Marshall to use the new Town Hall was J. A. Bryson, and the last was Chief Otis Powers.